bratislava/kupaliska-starz-fe/README.md

 #### Preseason

-We control whether to display the offseason page by setting the `VITE_FEATURE_FLAG_PRESEASON_HOMEPAGE` env var.
+We control whether to display the offseason page by setting the `isOffSeason` boolean in the general settings of the backend.

-See `usePreseason.ts` hook for more details on testing and overrides.

 #### Ordering